-Safety issues due to this confusion, is an overriding concern.
+Safety issues due to this confusion is an overriding concern.
 For example, in case of emergency, on-site workers must be located and evacuated as quickly as possible; the lack of tracking personnel on-site causes dangerous delays in the evacuation process.

-Integrating our RFID Systems with your Existing Management Software
+Integrating RFID with your Existing Management Software

-GAO RFID Systems for the Power & Communication Line Construction industry can be deployed as a standalone solution or can be integrated with other software solutions, according to each customer’s needs.
+Our specialized RFID Systems for the Power & Communication Line Construction industry can be deployed as a standalone solution or can be integrated with other software solutions, according to each customer’s needs.

 At the core of our solution is GAO RFID’s AUTO-ID Engine which incorporates middleware and essential RFID functions that perform RFID data collection and information processing.
 Our AUTO-ID Engine seamlessly integrates with a wide variety of construction management systems so that you can access the data it collects directly via the system or systems you currently have in place.